samiunblack/Learn-C-by-solving-problems/README.md

+[Problem 14](https://www.beecrowd.com.br/judge/en/problems/view/1074): Read an integer value N. After, read these N values and print a message for each value saying if this value is odd, even, positive or negative.
+In case of zero (0), although the correct description would be "EVEN NULL", because by definition zero is even, your program must print only "NULL", without quotes.
 [Problem 15](https://www.beecrowd.com.br/judge/en/problems/view/1073): Read an integer N. Print the square of each one of the even values from 1 to N including N if it is the case.
 [Problem 16](https://www.beecrowd.com.br/judge/en/problems/view/1153): Read a value N. Calculate and write its corresponding factorial.
 Factorial of N = N * (N-1) * (N-2) * (N-3) * ... * 1.
 [Problem 17](https://www.beecrowd.com.br/judge/en/problems/view/1165): A Prime Number is a number that is divisible only by 1 (one) and by itself.
 For example the number 7 is Prime, because it can be divided only by 1 and by 7.